Create a Distributed Lucene with Persistence Cache

 A distributed Lucene cache deals with Lucene-based indexing and searching of documents.
-NCache allows you to specify your store type as distributed Lucene through the NCache Web Manager and PowerShell.
-This section will explain how you can create a Distributed Lucene cache.
+NCache allows you to specify your store type as distributed Lucene through the NCache Management Center and PowerShell.
+This section will explain how you can create a Distributed Lucene with Persistence cache.

 For Distributed Lucene, it's strongly encouraged that you use a SSD to store your indexes instead of a HDD.

 Launch the NCache Management Center by browsing to http://localhost:8251 or

 In the left navigation bar, click on Clustered Caches.
 This opens up the Clustered Caches page at

 To create a new distributed Lucene cache, click on New.

 - From the In-Memory Store Type dropdown menu, select Distributed Lucene with Persistence and specify the name of your cache.
 Click Next.